 In a few short hours they are given a crash course in diabetes.

 This newly diagnosed family goes to diabetes education and learns all they need to know about diabetes in a few hours.
 They are told about carbohydrates, insulin, exercise and many more terms that are floating around meaninglessly in their heads.
 The family is overwhelmed and exhausted.

-As the news of the young boy’s diagnosis reaches family and friends, well-meaning friends reach out and contact the family Their aunt tells them that their great-uncle had diabetes…the bad kind….he died.
-A neighbourhood child asks your son if diabetes is contagious because he is worried that he might “catch it” and then have to have needles too!
+As the news of the young boy’s diagnosis reaches family and friends.
+Well-meaning friends reach out and contact the family Their aunt tells them that their great-uncle had diabetes…the bad kind….he died.
+A neighbourhood child asks the son if diabetes is contagious because he is worried that he might “catch it” and then have to have needles too!

 Now imagine this…the same family meets with their doctor.
 She tells them that their son has diabetes.
 It is a serious life-threatening disease but working together, they will ensure that he will live a long and healthy life.
 She tells them about amazing treatment options and offers them numerous online resources.

-Further imagine this family going home after insulin guidelines are established but they don’t come home to judgement and fear.
-Instead this family walks in the door to find that their neighbours have prepared meals with carb counts so that Mom and Dad can focus on their family.
+Further, imagine this family going home after insulin guidelines are established, but they don’t come home to judgment and fear.
+Instead, this family walks in the door to find that their neighbours have prepared meals with carb counts so that Mom and Dad can focus on their family.
 They see that Grandma has arrived to help out and learn diabetes care so that their son can still spend his summers with her.

 The is way diabetes should be handled–with compassion and care.
 It does happen.
 There are some incredible diabetes teams out there.
 There are amazing people who understand and don’t judge.

 Wouldn’t it be wonderful if this was the rule not the exception?
 Can you imagine if there were no more diabetes jokes?
 No more comments about Great Aunt Sarah dying from the bad kind of diabetes?
 What if parents no longer threatened their children with “if you eat one more of those candies you are going to get diabetes!”